Building a Gaming PC for Dummies (The Ultimate Guide)

 Once all the cables are securely attached you can start troubleshooting the system after connecting it with your monitor and plugging in the PSU.

-You can also check if your motherboard is getting power by checking the CPU cooler fan or any fans attached with the motherboard.
+You can also check if your motherboard is getting power by checking the CPU cooler fan or any fans attached to the motherboard.

 When everything is set, you should get a display on the monitor and enter BIOS to check if all is in order.

-That’s it folks.
-Now you can just power up your system, install Windows on it and get the party started.
+That’s it.
+Now you can just power up your system, install Windows or your operating system of choice on it and get the party started.

 We hope this guide serves as a good reference guide for people wanting to build their own gaming PCs.
 Please note that even the most comprehensive guide will not be able to cover each and every step in extreme detail because varying components have different steps.